 The industrial sector is an essential driving force in Africa’s economic development.
-Industry and industrial development are a prerequisite for sustained economic and societal growth.
-The transition from a resource-driven economy to an industrial economy is one of the key indicators of the shift from what is considered the traditional developing economy towards integration with the developed economy.
-Investment into the industrial sector is seen as a key priority for most, if not all, African countries.
+Industry and industrial development are prerequisites for sustained economic and societal growth.
+Investment into the industrial sector is therefore seen as a key priority for most, if not all, African countries.

 Undoubtedly, there are challenges and issues for any developing economy.
 These include insufficient power supply, too few suppliers within countries, and poor infrastructure.
 While these challenges may make it difficult for investors to lay down operations, industrial policy stimulating manufacturing production will create opportunities for vast wealth creation.